sframe-wg/sframe/draft-ietf-sframe-enc.md

 The hash function used for HKDF is determined by the cipher suite in use.

 ### Encryption

 SFrame encryption uses the AEAD encryption algorithm for the cipher suite in use.
 The key for the encryption is the `sframe_key`.
-The nonce is formed by first XORing the `sframe_salt` with the current counter, and then encoding the result as a big-endian integer of length `AEAD.Nn`.
+The nonce is formed by first XORing the `sframe_salt` with the current CTR value, and then encoding the result as a big-endian integer of length `AEAD.Nn`.

 The encryptor forms an SFrame header using the CTR and KID values provided.